spavaska/News-NLP-Scrapper/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-News-NLP-Scrapper is a Python project that fetches news articles using the News API and processes the text using spaCy for Natural Language Processing (NLP) tasks.
-The project allows users to search for news articles based on specific keywords, categories, and sources, and provides summaries of the articles.
+News-NLP-Scrapper is a Python project that fetches trending news articles using the News API and processes the text using spaCy for Natural Language Processing (NLP) tasks.
+The project allows users to search for news articles based on a multitude of preferences.
+The user can specify which country they want news from, specific categories, keywords to highlight, and even news sources.
+The scrapper then fetches trending news articles that meet the users' specification and provides short summaries of those articles

 <p align="right">(<a href="#readme-top">back to top</a>)</p>